wolfii-ona/Quarter-Car-Suspension-Modeling-G4/README.md

 `summary.png`, `tuning_table.csv`, `tuning_heatmap.png`, `tuning_comparison.png`,
 `robustness_table.csv`, `robustness_summary.png`, `step1_verification.png`

+### Version control
+`.gitignore` lists the files Git should leave out of the repository.
+MATLAB and Simulink create temporary files while they run, including the slprj folder, .slxc compile caches, and .asv editor backups.
+These are rebuilt automatically whenever the model is opened on any machine, so keeping them adds clutter without adding anything useful.
+Everything listed under Files above is tracked as normal.

 ## Faults found in the original model

 The model would not run when we started.
 Four separate faults were found, and each one only